 So what causes hiccups?
 Many doctors say agitating your phrenic nerves (nerves that stretch from your chest to your neck) causes hiccups.
 You can do this by eating too much or too quickly, drinking alcohol or carbonated beverages, swallowing air, or becoming emotionally stressed or excited.
 Some people have unique triggers.
 In rare cases, hiccups don’t go away.
 These hiccups are called intractable or chronic hiccups, and they may be a sign of an underlying illness.

-Getting Rid of Hiccups
+Top Ways to Get Rid of Hiccups

 Hold your breath for ten seconds while reclining or lying down.
 This is my preferred method to get rid of hiccups, and it is certainly one of the most popular.
 It works so well that I’m not above slinking down in my seat at a crowded restaurant to use it.
 I generally hold my breath for a bit more than ten seconds… I’m not above killing a few brain cells to get the job done.